bosco-aosp/computational-genomics-platform/index.md

 The BOSCO team also constructs and mantains some general purpose analysis workflows which can be launched in Galaxy:

 - [Galaxy workflow to run Rabdomyzer tool](https://git.aosp.biodec.com/genetica-medica/rabdomyzer-xml/-/wikis/home)
 - [Galaxy workflow for the analysis of amplicon-based gene panel](https://git.aosp.biodec.com/aosp/piattaforma-bioinformatica/-/wikis/Galaxy-workflow-for-gene-pane

-# OpenCGA

 # Bioinformatic tools